parazyd/amprolla/README.md

 Dependencies
 ------------

-amprolla requires Python 3, and some external modules for it.
-The lowest version it's been tested on was Python 3.4.
+amprolla requires Python 3, the lowest version it's been tested on was Python 3.4.
+It also requires the python-requests library.

 ### Devuan/Debian

 ```
-rsync gnupg2 python3-requests python3-gnupg
+rsync gnupg2 python3-requests
 ```

 ### Gentoo:

 ```
-net-misc/rsync app-crypt/gnupg dev-python/requests dev-python/python-gnupg
+net-misc/rsync app-crypt/gnupg dev-python/requests
 ```